Toskosz/Bras-lia-s-car-fleet/README.md

 Feel free to make constructive criticisms.

-With this project i aim to get better at data analysis, data visualization and other subje
+With this project i aim to get better at data analysis, data visualization and other subjects